NY Rep. Elise Stefanik says female Green Beret candidate poised to graduate in July

 “This achievement is a testament to this soldier’s individual strength, courage and commitment, and also an important institutional milestone for U.S. Special Operations Command as it embraces the cultural change that will continue to make it the most successful and elite Special Operations Force in the world,” Stefanik said.

-The female soldier reportedly solidified her graduation by passing a three-week exercise known as the "Robin Stage," which is a North Carolina-based field exercise that puts candidates into a simulated guerrilla warfare scenario.
+The female soldier reportedly solidified her graduation by passing a three-week exercise known as the "Robin Sage," which is a North Carolina-based field exercise that puts candidates into a simulated guerrilla warfare scenario.

 ARMY DEVELOPING DRONES THAT CAN CHANGE SHAPE MID-FLIGHT